-- Revise the IGA (#24,736) that defines the roles and responsibilities of SKATS, ODOT and Salem Area Mass Transit District (SAMTD) per MAP-21 performance-based planning. - Participate in the coordination of statewide and general corridor and facility plans and other planning and project activities in the region (in particular, those listed under L C Major Regional Planning Studies as well as others that may occur during the UPWP time period) to ensure a continuing, cooperative, and comprehensive SKATS planning process. - Participate in any federal, state, and locally funded studies that affect the regional transportation system: this includes assisting city of Salem with post-study implementation of TGM-funded studies (West Salem Business District Development Action Plan and the city of Salem's Commercial-Vista Corridor Plan (both expected to be completed by June 2015)) and assistance with city of Salem's State Street Refinement Plan that will start in June 2015 and be complete by November 2016. - Participate in the update of local jurisdictional transportation plans and planning studies, as needed. - Participate with ODOT and SAMTD in clarifying the roles and responsibilities of ODOT and the MPO in carrying out the metropolitan transportation planning process, including performance-based planning provisions.
-(See above.). - Participate in the Oregon Modeling Steering Committee, Modeling Program Committee, and other related transportation modeling and research subcommittees. - Continue to evaluate and address new requirements resulting from the new federal transportation legislation (MAP-21 and its successor). - Participate in meetings and activities and support SKATS Policy Committee members as a member of the Oregon Metropolitan Planning Organization Consortium (OMPOC). - Participate with ODOT and DLCD staff on any review, reports, or proposed changes that may affect the SKATS MPO regarding greenhouse gas (GHG) emission reduction targets.
+- Revise the IGA (#24,736) that defines the roles and responsibilities of SKATS, ODOT and Salem Area Mass Transit District (SAMTD) per MAP-21 performance-based planning. - Participate in the coordination of statewide and general corridor and facility plans and other planning and project activities in the region (in particular, those listed under L C Major Regional Planning Studies as well as others that may occur during the UPWP time period) to ensure a continuing, cooperative, and comprehensive SKATS planning process. - Participate in any federal, state, and locally funded studies that affect the regional transportation system: this includes assisting city of Salem with post-study implementation of TGM-funded studies: the city of Salem's State Street Refinement Plan that started in June 2015 and will be complete by November 2016. - Participate in the update of local jurisdictional transportation plans and planning studies, as needed. - Participate with ODOT and SAMTD in clarifying the roles and responsibilities of ODOT and the MPO in carrying out the metropolitan transportation planning process, including performance-based planning provisions.
+(See above.). - Participate in the Oregon Modeling Steering Committee, Modeling Program Committee, and other related transportation modeling and research subcommittees. - Continue to evaluate and address new requirements resulting from the new federal transportation legislation (MAP-21 and its successor FAST Act).

+- Interagency coordination with EPA, DEQ, ODOT, etc. for consultation on Air Quality Conformity Determinations for the TIP and/or RTSP as needed. - Participate in meetings and activities and support SKATS Policy Committee members as a member of the Oregon Metropolitan Planning Organization Consortium (OMPOC). - Participate with ODOT and DLCD staff on any review, reports, or proposed changes that may affect the SKATS MPO regarding greenhouse gas (GHG) emission reduction targets.
 (Also, see discussion of a Baseline Assessment under section I.D.
 Transportation Conformity Determination; Baseline Assessment).